The Pacific War Online Encyclopedia

 "Chowringhee" was raided by 20 fighters and two light bombers on 10 March 1944 and "Broadway" was raided by 55 fighters and three light bombers on 13 March.
 The Japanese also brought in some 11 battalions under 24 Independent Mixed Brigade (Hayashi) to counter the twenty battalions of Chindits.

 Attack on Indaw.
-Mutaguchi soon deduced that the main Chindit target was the massive supply dump at Indaw, and this was reinforced on 10 March with two infantry companies and on 15 march with a full battalion from 51 Regiment.
-The two companies attacked attacked Calvert's railroad block at "White City" on 17 March and were cut to ribbons in a desperate night attack.
+Mutaguchi soon deduced that the main Chindit target was the massive supply dump at Indaw (96.142E 24.222N), and this was reinforced on 10 March with two infantry companies and on 15 March with a full battalion from 51 Regiment.
+The two companies attacked Calvert's railroad block at "White City" on 17 March and were cut to ribbons in a desperate night attack.
 On 21 March a battalion from 114 Regiment was repulsed at "Broadway" with heavy casualties.
 By this time the Japanese had revised their initial estimate of 1000 Chindits to a much more accurate figure of 10,000.

-Japanese could reinforce, Fergusson stepped off to attack the town
+before the Japanese could reinforce, Fergusson stepped off to

-almost immediately, without taking time to rest
+attack the town almost immediately, without taking time to rest

-days Fergusson was compelled to withdraw his force back
+for three days Fergusson was compelled to withdraw his force back

 to "Aberdeen."
-The attempt to take Indaw was not entirely fruitless: The Chindits
+The attempt to take Indaw was not entirely

 Death of Wingate.
 On 24 March Wingate was killed in an air crash.
 Command of the Chindits was taken over by the senior brigade commander, Lentaigne, and came under the overall control of Stilwell.
 Both were controversial decisions.
 Of all Wingate's brigadiers, Lentaigne was the most skeptical of the entire concept of deep penetration, and Stilwell was skeptical he could exert any real command authority over the Chindits.
 Lentaigne immediately made a number of decisions that badly hurt the Chindit operations.

-two of the Chindit brigades were already in battle and could not easily
+of the Chindit brigades were already in battle and could not

-break contact with the Japanese; abandoning "White City" would reopen
+easily break contact with the Japanese; abandoning "White City"

-the railroad to north Burma and 18 Division; and the approach
+would reopen the railroad to north Burma and 18 Division;

 77 Indian Brigade at "White City" had thrown back a second Japanese assault on 6-11 April that cost the Japanese an estimated 3000 casualties.
 With roughly seven battalions against Hayashi's eight, the brigade commander, Calvert, had every confidence he could hold the position indefinitely.
 However, on 8 May, Lentaigne ordered Calvert to abandon the block at "White City" and reestablish a blocking position at "Blackpool", closer to the front line.
 Lentaigne wanted to concentrate his forces to ensure the rail corridor could be held through the monsoon, but was unwise to abandon so strong a position.